 Pisa is the city of the Leaning Tower and Miracle Square (named by Gabriele D’Annunzio).
 Starting from Pisa you can reach Volterra, famous for alabaster and the Guarnacci Museum, which houses one of the best collections of Etruscan manufacts in Italy.

-The beautiful Siena, with its brick buildings, which heart is Piazza del Campo, dominated by Torre del Mangia.
+The beautiful Siena, with its brick buildings, has been Italian Capital of Culture in 2015.
+Its heart is Piazza del Campo, dominated by Torre del Mangia.
 Siena is diveded into 17 districts (contrade) that compete twice a year in the famous Palio.

 San Gimignano, it’s a medieval village considered a UNESCO World Heritage’s site.